The Board of Directors

 He is a fellow of The Chartered Institute of Bankers in Scotland and was a member of the Council of that institute for more than 20 years, serving as President from 2011 to 2013.
 He was also a member of the Board of Management of Coatbridge College for 12 years, serving latterly as Vice Chair.

-As well as the Board of Directors, Jim is currently a Trustee of St Andrew’s First Aid and Chairman of the Finance and General Purposes Committee.
+As well as the Board of Directors, Jim is currently a Trustee of St Andrew’s First Aid.

 Director: Mr Rudy Crawford MBE BSc (Hons) MB ChB FRCS (Glasg) FRCEM